jeffersonfparil/imputef/README.md

 conda env create --file res/rustenv.yml conda activate rustenv
 ```
+3. Install the [rextender package](https://github.com/extendr/rextendr) in R: `install.packages("rextendr")`

-3. Load or unstall the local copy of imputef in R
+4. Load or install the local copy of imputef in R

 ```R
 ### Note make sure that you are in the imputef/, e.g. `getwd()`, and the rustenv Conda environment is activated